A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 As mentioned in the previous section, the existing non-detections limit the range of DM-lifetimes associated with the 3.55 keV excess; specifically to $\tau_\dm=(7.3-15.6)\times 10^{27}$~sec (green and magenta lines in Fig.~\ref{fig:flux-mproj}).
 Given that the comparison of the results from different objects depends on assumptions about their DM content, the convincing ultimate test of the DM interpretation of the 3.55~keV signal requires an observation that allows for a detection of at least $3\sigma$ for the longest admissible lifetime $\tau_\dm = 15.6 \times 10^{27}$~sec.

-The forthcoming \textit{Astro-H}~\cite{Takahashi:2012jn} mission and the planned \textit{Micro-X} sounding rocket experiment~\cite{Figueroa-Feliciano:2015gwa} have sufficient spectral resolution to resolve the line against other nearby features and to detect the candidate line in the ``strong line'' regime~\cite{Boyarsky:2006hr}.
-In particular, \textit{Astro-H} should be able to resolve the Milky Way halo's DM decay signal and therefore all its observations can be used.
+By the beginning of 2016, the forthcoming \textit{Astro-H}~\cite{Takahashi:2012jn} mission and the planned \textit{Micro-X} sounding rocket experiment~\cite{Figueroa-Feliciano:2015gwa} were expected have sufficient spectral resolution to resolve the line against other nearby features and to detect the candidate line in the ``strong line'' regime~\cite{Boyarsky:2006hr}.
+In particular, the general hope was \textit{Astro-H} should be able to resolve the Milky Way halo's DM decay signal and therefore all its observations can be used, which unfortunately did not happen -- see paragraph below.

 The large field-of-view of the upcoming \textit{eROSITA} X-ray observatory \citep{2012arXiv1209.3114M} will allow for tight constraints on the line by homogeneously covering nearby X-ray bright clusters to large radii.
 Cross-correlation power spectra of the cosmic X-ray background in the \textit{eROSITA} all-sky survey will deliver additional competitive constraints \citep{Zandanel:2015xca}.